stuartellis/sve-personal-website/content/articles/just-task-runner.md

 - **-n, --dry-run** - Prints what _just_ would do without doing it
 - **--evaluate** - Evaluates and prints all of the variables.
 If a variable name is given as an argument, it only prints the value of that variable.

-## Multiple justfiles in a Directory Structure

-If you use multiple _justfiles_ in a project, consider following these guidelines:

-- Create the first recipe in the root _justfile_ with the name _help_.
-Write _@{{just_executable()}} --list_ in the body of the recipe.
-When _just_ is invoked without the name of a recipe, it runs the first recipe in the _justfile_.
-- Create an extra _justfile_ in each subdirectory that should be a separate scope of operations.
-For example, if you have a monorepo, create a child _justfile_ in the main directory for each component.
-- Set _fallback_ to _true_ in each _justfile_ that is NOT in the root directory of the project.
-This enables _just_ to find recipes from the root _justfile_ as well as the _justfile_ in the current working directory.
-- If you have many recipes for a single _justfile_, consider putting the recipes into several _.just_ files and using [imports](https://just.systems/man/en/imports.html) to combine them.
-- To ensure that you do not accidentally run a recipe from a user _justfile_, do NOT set _fallback_ to _true_ in a _justfile_ in the root directory of a project.
-- To create namespaces for recipes, decide a standard prefix for each group of recipes, and set the name of each recipe to start with that prefix, e.g. _sys-_.
-- Use the [no-cd attribute](https://just.systems/man/en/working-directory.html) to define recipes that may be executed in one of several different possible directories.
-By default _just_ sets the working directory to be the location of the _justfile_ that contains the recipe.

 ## Using Modules

 If you decide to use _just_ modules in your project, consider following these guidelines:

 - Create the first recipe in the root _justfile_ with the name _help_.
-Write _@{{just_executable()}} --list_ in the body of the recipe.
+Write _@just --list_ in the body of the recipe.
 When _just_ is invoked without a module or recipe name, it runs the first recipe in the _justfile_.
 - Create an extra _mod.just_ file in each subdirectory that relates to a specific component or type of work.
 You may not need a separate module for every main subdirectory in the project.
 - Create an extra _.just_ file in the root directory for each tool that applies to the entire project, such as pre-commit.
 - Use the root _justfile_ to define standard tasks for the project.
 Each of these should call the relevant recipes in one or more modules.
 Avoid writing recipes in the _justfile_ that do anything other than running recipes that are defined in modules.